Migrate data with Cluster Linking on Confluent Cloud

 There are several changes you need to make to your consumers to make this work:

-• Your consumers need to consume from a regex pattern–instead of a topic name–that will capture both topics.
+• Your consumers need to consume from a regex pattern–instead of a topic name–that captures both topics.
 For example, if your topic is named clicks, the consumers could consume from the pattern .*clicks to consume from both clicks and the prefixed topics.

-• When moving a consumer group, it will need to manually set its offsets on the new cluster for the writable topic.
+• When moving a consumer group, it must manually set its offsets on the new cluster for the writable topic.
 Because this is moving “upstream,” the cluster link does not sync its consumer offsets from the mirror topic on the old cluster.

 Bidirectional with Replicator